- October 19, 2021

 Good VPNs like Symlex VPN have servers that are designed to bypass such regulations and give you access to stream banned content or sites even when you travel.
 For instance, the government of Nigeria recently banned the use of Twitter.
 But those who have VPN on their devices still make use of Twitter through the abovementioned process.

 v.
 When you want strict privacy for your data

 When you use VPN, be assured that no one can see your online activities.
 This is the only way to guarantee complete privacy.

 Which Devices Support the Use of VPN?

 Many known VPNs have apps for Windows, macOS, Linux, Android, and iOS.
 With a VPN router, you can also connect all devices to VPN.
 A VPN router enables you to choose which devices to connect to VPN and the ones to connect to the internet.

 Proxy is one of the concepts in cyber technology.
 VPN can do everything Proxy can do, but Proxy cannot do everything VPN does.
 Like VPN, a Proxy can hide your IP address and jumps over geographical restrictions.

 IP is the acronym for internet protocol.
 It contains information about you which is supposed to be private to you.
 But if this is made public, hackers can use this information to take advantage of you.
 Proxy comes in handy especially when you want to watch contents which are not allowed in your regions such as YouTube, Netflix, etc.

-But while VPN can encrypt your online traffic, Proxy cannot, thereby making it accessible to hackers, ISPs, and even authorities.
+But while VPN can encrypt your online traffic, a Proxy cannot, thereby making it accessible to hackers, ISPs, and even authorities.
 With Proxy, your online traffic is visible to your ISP and those who own the server.
-Many VPNs maintain a no-logs policy which ensures that there will be no trace or left-over of what you’ve done online.
+Many VPNs maintain a no-logs policy which ensures there will be no trace or left-over of what you’ve done online.
 This makes your online business strictly private.

 The Difference Between Free and Paid VPN